 The Georgia Southern University SoTL Award recognizes Georgia Southern faculty members for their outstanding contributions to the Scholarship of Teaching and Learning (SoTL).
 Each year a competitive selection process determines one awardee.

-- The award is funded with a $2,000 stipend through the Centers for Teaching and Technology (CT2).
+- The award is funded with a $2,000 stipend through the Center for Teaching Excellence (CTE).

 All full-time faculty members (tenured, tenure-track, lecturers, and temporary faculty) who have held a teaching position at Georgia Southern University for a minimum of two years may apply for the award.
 Previous award recipients are not eligible to apply for four years after receiving the award.

 Nomination portfolios for these awards are limited to 12 pages (1” margins, minimum 12-point font, spacing: 1.5 or double spaced).
 All materials need to be combined into a single PDF file.
 Each portfolio must include the following information:

 A Table of Contents for the portfolio.
 NOTE: The TOC does not count toward the maximum of 12 pages.